Consecutive Teacher Education

 The Consecutive Teacher Education program (Bachelor of Education) is available to individuals with a completed degree.
 It is offered as a 16-month, full-time program over two years.
-Primary/Junior (B10) and Junior/Intermediate (B20) take place at Brock’s St Catharines campus.
-Intermediate/Senior (B30) takes place at Brock’s Burlington campus.
+Beginning Fall 2025, Primary/Junior (B10), Junior/Intermediate (B20), and Intermediate/Senior (B30) will only be offered at the Brock University Burlington Campus.
 Online and part-time options are not available.

 Upon successful completion of the program, teacher candidates are normally recommended to the Ontario College of Teachers for membership and to receive their Ontario Certificate of Qualification.